 - 1. Write down three or four words that come to mind when you think of government.
-For each word, give a short explanation of why you chose it. - 2.
+For each word, give a short explanation of why you chose it. - Like many of the assignments in this course, this one has a variety of possible responses.
+The goal is to have the student explain their rationale for choosing specific words to describe government.
+For instance, some students might use words like complicated, essential, or powerful while others use words like wasteful, controlling, or antiquated.
+The words chosen by the student can give a glimpse into their thought processes, assumptions, and previous knowledge as it relates to government. - 2.
 Describe the organizational structure governing a group to which you belong.
 This could be a shared-interest group, a community-based group, an employee group, or an online group.
 It could be a sports team, music class, homeschooling co-op, summer camp, sustainability coalition, or book club.
 The group could be organized around a river cleanup, community garden, online gaming, religious activities, or camping.